TravousWayne/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(13.)
-Create a script that creates a directory called my_dir with permissions 751 in the working directory
+(14.)
+Write a script that changes the group owner to school for the file hello